 As soon as the sun has dipped below the horizon, the Principality’s nightlife starts to stir.
 Now is the moment to think big and make your Valentine’s Day a break to remember!
 Of all the places that have made Monaco the legendary destination it is, the Hôtel de Paris Monte-Carlo’s Bar Américain is undoubtedly one of the most famous.
 Its elegant, subtly glamorous atmosphere, its smooth live jazz sessions and its signature cocktails have all contributed to the renown of this wonderful bar.
 Come and sample one of these unique, artistic creations and get the party off to the best of starts.

 There are so many stars in this town… Monte-Carlo Société des Bains de Mer's best restaurants will pull out all the stops to provide you with an utterly delicious romantic Valentine's Day dinner.
 Make sure you explore their sophisticated gourmet menus designed especially for you.
 The only tricky part will be deciding which starred restaurant to go for.
-How about the Blue Bay at the Monte-Carlo Bay Hotel & Resort, where chef Marcel Ravin has imagined an audacious fusion of Caribbean and Mediterranean cuisines?
-Or the Hôtel Hermitage Monte-Carlo, where Benoît Witz’s Le Vistamar serves exceptional romantic meals in a Belle Époque dining room?
-Then there's the Louis XV - Alain Ducasse restaurant in the Hôtel de Paris run by the eponymous chef with his 20 Michelin stars, or Le Grill, whose recently starred kitchens are run by chef Franck Cerutti, and which offers perfect views over the Mediterranean from the Hôtel de Paris’ 8th floor.
+How about the two stars of the Blue Bay at the Monte-Carlo Bay Hotel & Resort, where chef Marcel Ravin has imagined an audacious and creative Caribbean and Mediterranean cuisine?
+Or Pavyllon Monte-Carlo, a restaurant by Yannick Alléno at Hôtel Hermitage Monte-Carlo?
+Or Le Grill, and its starred kitchens run by chef Dominique Lory, and which offers perfect views over the Mediterranean from the Hôtel de Paris’ 8th floor.